goddoe/NALU-pytorch/README.md

 # NALU: Neural Arithmetic Logic Unit
-Implementation of NALU using Pytorch.
+Implementation of NALU using PyTorch.